bendisposto/prob2/README.md

 1. Install Groovy-Eclipse for Juno using the Eclipse Marketplace.
 2. Clone the prob2 repository to some location (e.g. gitrepo/prob2).
    We assume that gitrepo is a directory outside your Eclipse workspace.
-3. cd into gitrepo/prob2 and run `gradle magic`
+3. cd into gitrepo/prob2 and call "git checkout worksheet" run `gradle magic`
 4. run `gradle war` (needs to be called again after cleanUp of de.prob.core.kernel/bin)
 5. In Eclipse, choose File | Import | General | Existing projects into workspace.
 Select gitrepo/prob2 as root directory.
-6. Import all four projects.
+6. Import all projects.
 7. Open the file de.prob.core.rodin/prob_target.target and click "Set as Target Platform" (upper right corner).
    This will take a while ...
 8. Select "Run as Eclipse application" from the context menu of de.prob.ui.
 This will open a new Eclipse Window and create a fresh run configuration.